 During my recent trip to the 2017 Bayer AgVocacy Forum in San Antonio, Texas, I had the opportunity to catch up with Carson Horn of the Radio Oklahoma Network for an interview.
-Carson and I spoke about the current role of advocacy and how the need continues to grow and develop for our agriculture communities.
+Carson and I spoke about the current role of agriculture advocacy and how the need continues to grow and develop for our agriculture communities.

 As a leader in the agricultural industry, Bayer has demonstrated a commitment to supporting the industry through efforts in advocacy to promote and build trusting relationships between the farmer and the consumer.
 As part of that mission, Bayer hosts events designed to create exposure and raise the level of discourse, such as the Bayer AgVocacy Forum.
 Events like this attract agriculture advocates, or “agvocates,” from all over including Ryan Goodman, founder of the popular blog Agriculture Proud.
 Radio Oklahoma Ag Network Associate Farm Director Carson Horn met with Goodman during the forum to get his take on the issues being discussed at this year’s event.

 According to Goodman, consumers have become more and more curious about their food and where and how it is produced.
 He says producers have a responsibility to reach out to their customers and address their concerns, but also encourages customers to take an active role in reaching out to the producer as well.